ITRS-Group/cordial/tools/geneos/docs/commands/geneos_reload.md

 ## Details

-Signal the matching instances to reload their configurations, depending on the component TYPE.
+Send a reload signal to all matching instances whose TYPE supports them.

 ### Options inherited from parent commands